 - HMP 512 The Business of Healthcare: Advanced Healthcare Financial Management – 3 credits

 Students learn from faculty at the Kline School of Law who specialize in health system structure, health care finance, patient rights, bioethics and patient safety.
-They learn from faculty at the Dornsife School of Public Health who specialize in health disparities, public health systems, and health policy.
+They learn from faculty at the Dornsife School of Public Health who specialize in public health systems, health policy, and health disparities.
 Program Director Robert Field, (JD, MPH, PhD) holds appointments at both schools.

 JD-MPH Dual Degree Program Structure

-Students concentrate their public health studies in the Department of Health Management and Policy and choose a concentration in either Health Policy or Health Management.
+Students concentrate their public health studies in the Department of Health Management and Policy.
 They may choose to complete the Health Law concentration at the Law School, but it is not required.